Schelbert197/portfolio/_pages/about.md

 #### Carnegie Mellon Software Engineering Institute
 As a part of my MS in Robotics experience, I elected to do an internship to further expand my skills and network in the field.
 I was fortunate enough to work as an **Autonomy Lab Intern** within the <a href="https://www.sei.cmu.edu/about/divisions/artificial-intelligence-division/" target="_blank" rel="noopener noreferrer">Artificial Intelligence Division at the Software Engineering Institute (SEI).</a> While there, I brought up a robotics development environment for engineers to prototype work using ROS2 and Nvidia IsaacSim.
 After a productive and engaging summer, I decided to return as a full time **Autonomy Engineer** to continue the reasearch and development goals of the Autonomy Lab!

+#### Shield AI
+I currently work at Shield AI on their [Hivemind Solutions](https://shield.ai/hivemind-solutions/) team designing **tactical autonomy solutions** for autonomous aircraft.
+Our goal is to bring cutting edge ready-to-fly autonomy to a large suite of autonomous craft.
+I'm excited to build lean and effective solutions for SWAP constrained vehicles in real world scenarios and enjoying working with industry leaders!

 ## Leadership